SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 }
 ```

-All arguments defined in JSON file represent input parameters for compareToCurrentDate function from DefaultFormValidators and they are added to the function in run-time.
-In our example based on mapping defined in configuration we will find following validation function:
+All arguments defined in JSON file represent input parameters for compareToCurrentDate function from DefaultFormValidators, and they are added to the function in run-time.
+In our example, based on the mapping defined in the configuration, we will find the following validation function:

 ```typescript
 static compareToCurrentDate(operator) {